gberonja/VirtuNote/README.md

 ### Microservices Overview

 #### UserAPI Service

-- Handles user registration with email verification
+- Handles user registration and management with unique UUID identifiers
-- Manages secure authentication with salted password hashing
+- Manages user authentication with JWT token-based security
-- Maintains user profiles and account settings
+- Maintains user profiles with creation timestamps
+- Stores and retrieves user information from DynamoDB
+- Provides user lookup by ID and username
+- Supports updating user profile information
-- Implements role-based access control for different user types
+- Implements pagination for retrieving multiple users
-- Secures passwords using bcrypt hashing with configurable work factors
-- Generates and validates JWT tokens with custom claims for authenticated access
-- Manages password reset and account recovery workflows

 #### MetadataAPI Service

 - Stores and manages detailed metadata about music scores
-- Implements a tagging system with predefined categories (classical, folk, pop, rock)
-- Tracks creation and modification timestamps for all resources
+- Supports basic tagging functionality for score categorization
-- Manages social interactions including likes and comment threads
+- Manages social interactions with likes and comments features
-- Provides comprehensive search with multiple filter parameters
+- Provides search capabilities with filters for user ID, score ID, title, and tags
-- Implements pagination for large result sets
-- Ensures data consistency with validation rules
+- Ensures data consistency with validation and error handling
-- Exposes endpoints for analytics and trending content
+- Implements access control to ensure users can only modify their own content
+- Returns standardized response models for consistent API interactions

 #### ScoreAPI Service

-- Manages the secure upload and retrieval of score files (PDFs)
+- Manages the secure upload and retrieval of PDF score files
-- Handles file validation and virus scanning
+- Validates file types with extension checking
-- Communicates with AWS S3 for durable file storage with backup policies
+- Communicates with AWS S3 for file storage and retrieval
-- Generates unique, non-guessable file identifiers for each upload
+- Generates unique identifiers for each uploaded file
 - Interacts with the MetadataAPI to maintain synchronized file metadata
+- Enforces user-based access controls for file operations
-- Supports direct file downloads with appropriate content headers
+- Supports direct file downloads with appropriate URL generation
-- Implements file versioning for tracking changes to scores
+- Handles proper error responses with detailed logging

 ### Communication Patterns